Texas Needs Prison Reform Now

 You cannot hire just any Killeen criminal defense attorney when your life’s on the line.
 You need someone who will truly fight to keep you out of prison.
 Mary Beth Harrell is a former prosecutor who understands both sides of any case and can determine the best plan of attack.
 She knows how to negotiate, from reduced charges to a case dismissal.

 We have an experienced team of lawyers and other professionals standing by to help you through this difficult time.
 We will fight for your future.
 We have offices in Killeen and Copperas Cove for your convenience.
-Contact the Mary Beth Harrell Law Firm at 254-680-4655 or complete our contact form to discuss your circumstances and the best legal route to take.
+Contact the Mary Beth Harrell Criminal Defense and DWI Lawyers at 254-680-4655 or complete our contact form to discuss your circumstances and the best legal route to take.